dbmcclain/Lisp-Actors/README.md

 There really is no definite concept of a thread of execution that could be watched.
 Logical threads of execution merely arise as a consequence of an Actor doing multiple SENDs.
 Each one of those SENDs spawns a new logical thread of execution.

 In a whole Actors system, even something as "simple" as the secure networking interface, produces a blizzard of logical threads.
 Pages and pages of ATRACE log messages arise from a single round-trip transaction.
-Thankfully, once you understand the rules of concurrency and full-blown asynchrony, it is really simple to write Actors systems that perform well, and provide features that would boggle the mind if done in Call/Return programming.
+Thankfully, once you understand the rules of concurrency and full-blown asynchrony, it is really simple to write Actors systems that perform well, have amazing amounts of concurrency, full-on parallel execution, and provide features that would boggle the mind if you had to use Call/Return programming.

 Just as an aside, the Lispworks system has a distant cousin of Actors already in place.
 They call them Actions and Action Lists.